AhmedBenRouha01/petClinic-DevOps/README.md

    127.0.0.1 petclinic.local
    127.0.0.1 grafana.local
    ```
-Now you can use the Petclinic app http://petclinic.local/
+Now you can use the Petclinic app at petclinic.local

 ## How to use the app